cilium/cilium/Documentation/operations/upgrade.rst

 ~~~~~~~~~~~~

 * The way Linux capabilities are configured has been revamped in this release.
-  All capabilities of every container in the ``cilium-agent`` DaemonSet is
+  All capabilities of everuiy container in the ``cilium-agent`` DaemonSet is
   configured from Helm's values, defaulting to the old behavior.
 If you have not
   been using ``securityContext.extraCapabilities`` you do not need to do anything.
   If you were leveraging ``securityContext.extraCapabilities``, you need to review